-Workforce Investment Act (WIA) / One Stop
+Workforce Investment Act (WIA) / SC Works Center

 This program provides job seekers a wide array of career planning, education and employment services.
 Assistance may include the cost of training for an approved program and some support services, which are vital in assisting customers in attaining meaningful employment consistent with their interest and abilities.
 South Carolina residents may call (803) 593-9231 ext.
-1283 or visit the ATC One Stop Career Center in room 166 of the Ashley J. Little Building for more information.
+1283 or visit the ATC SC Works Career Center in room 714 of the 700 building for more information.
 Georgia residents may call (706) 721-1858, ext.
 1004.